 WMO will be the implementing entity for this project.
-WMO will indirectly implement this project through the NMHSs as national executing partners (mainly MRC), and other technical organizations (e.g. partners of the WMO/GWP Associated Programme on Flood Management (APFM) and Integrated Flood and Drought Management (IDMP) to execute project activities delivering affordable, sustainable, tailored water, weather and climate monitoring, forecasting and warning related products and services.
+WMO will indirectly implement this project through the NMHSs as national executing partners, regional executing partners (mainly MRC), and other technical organizations (e.g. partners of the WMO/GWP Associated Programme on Flood Management (APFM) and Integrated Flood and Drought Management (IDMP)) to execute project activities delivering affordable, sustainable, tailored water, weather and climate monitoring, forecasting and warning related products and services.
 The NMHSs of the Participating Countries will play the key role in developing partnerships for the project's implementation by taking the lead on national consultations and co-production of various products or services related to the management of climate change events.
-The WMO GPC-LRF, bosted by the Australian BoM and other WMO GPC-LRFs will be requested to provide global, regional, and national climate information (high-quality data and products for drought and flood monitoring and prediction) and support the NMHSs and other stakeholders mainly assisting them with advisory and decision-making tools for food production, hydro-power generation, irrigation, agriculture, and water management.
-Considering lack of information available on water levels, flow measurements, etc from upstream Countries of the Mekong (In case of the non-participation of PDR China, WMO and EEs will identify and use satellite-based information to determine hydro-meteorological conditions upstream (including the impacts due to the hydro-power dams) and possible exposure and impacts in the downstream area.
-This approach will be taken into consideration until there is a possible involvement of China, J. CR.
-2.1.
-APFM and IDMP partners together with Global Service providers such as NASA, NOAA, and RMIT University SPACE Centre, drawing on its expertise in space-based observations and application of geographic information systems (GIS), will identify and develop tailored methodologies for risk
+The WMO GPC-LRF hosted by the Australian BoM and other WMO GPC-LRFs will be requested to provide global, regional, and national climate information (highquality data and products for drought and flood monitoring and prediction) and support the NMHSs and other stakeholders mainly assisting them with advisory and decision-making tools for food production, hydro-power generation, irrigation, agriculture, and water management. .
+Considering lack of information available on water levels, flow measurements, etc from upstream Countries of the Mekong (In case of the nonparticipation of PDR China, WMO and EEs will identify and use satellite-based information to determine hydro-meteorological conditions upstream (including the impacts due to the hydro-power dams) and possible exposure and impacts in the downstream area.
+This approach will be taken into consideration until there is a possible involvement of China.).
+APFM and IDMP partners together with Global Service providers such as NASA, NOAA, and RMIT University SPACE Centre, drawing on its expertise in space-based observations and application of geographic information systems (GIS), will identify and develop tailored methodologies for risk assessments and produce web-based information tools for multi-layered GIS mapping of drought and flood risk combined with relevant exposure and vulnerability\information at regional, national, sub-national and community level.
+FAO, GWP, ADPC, the Regional Integrated Multi-Hazard Early Warning System for Africa and Asia (RIMES), NMHSs and other relevant national institutions (Ministries of Climate Change, Agriculture, Irrigation, Environment and Water Management) would be appointed for implementing specific activities at the national and local/community level, based on their extensive experience in (i) assisting communities to make agriculture more productive and sustainable, (ii) enabling inclusive and efficient agricultural, irrigation and food systems, and (iii) increasing the preparedness and resilience of populations, and livelihoods to threats and emergencies.